- Ice Cubes

 They make the perfect snack, breakfast or a great addition to a salad!

-So here is my fool-proof, easy to peel, how-to hard boiled eggs.
+So here is my fool-proof, easy to peel, how-to with fully cooked whites and soft yolks.

 Get a medium sized pot with a lid

 Get a pot with water and bring it up to a boil.